donjuedo/staruml-docs/docs/source/basic-concepts.rst

 Many users are confusing the difference between *diagramming or drawing* tool such as Microsoft Visio and *modeling* tools such StarUML or Rational Software Architect.
 First you need to understand a diagram is not a model.

 *Model* or *software model* is a description of any aspect of a software system such as structure, behavior, requirement, and so on.
-Software model can be represented in textual, mathmatical or visual. *Model element* is building block constitutes a software model.
+Software model can be represented in textual, mathematical or visual. *Model element* is building block constitutes a software model.

 *Diagram* is a visual geometric symbolic representation of a software model.
 A software model can be represented in one or more diagrams with different aspects.
 For example, a diagram can focus on class hierarchical structure but another diagram can focus on interaction between objects.
 Diagram consists of *view elements*, which is a visual representation of a *model element*.